 - Polycarbonate, a tough and impact-resistant thermoplastic, is often used in high impact protective glasses.
 It will usually bend before it cracks, and is considered an advanced printing material.

-When it comes to your 3D printing endeavors, the possibilities are truly endless when LulzBot offers so many great filament options for you to choose from.
-For more information, check out our online store!
+When it comes to your 3D printing endeavors, the possibilities are truly endless when LulzBot offers so many great 3D printer media types for you to choose from.
+For more information on these 3D printing filament types, check out our online store!